vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

 CLANG_WARN_DOCUMENTATION_COMMENTS = NO
 ```

 Attempt to build will lead to another error 📛 addressed missed symbol.
 But this is expected since we not implemented required functions in plug-in processor yet.
-In order to fix we will implement simple `gain` plugin.
-The functionality is the same as in `again` plugin shipped with VST SDK in `$VST2_SDK/public.sdk/samples/vst2.x/again`.
+In order to fix we will implement simple **gain** plug-in.
+The functionality is the same as in `again` plug-in shipped with VST SDK in `$VST2_SDK/public.sdk/samples/vst2.x/again`.

 ```cpp
 // AttenuatorProcessor.hpp